What is Dry eye ?

 how is dry eye diagnosed ?

 Dry eye can be diagnosed through a comprehensive eye examination and testing with emphasis on the evaluation of the quantity and quality of tears produced by the eyes.
 Special dyes may be put in the eyes to better observe tear flow and to highlight any changes to the outer surface of the eye caused by insufficient tears.
-Renton Vision Clinic is one of few practices equipped with the latest technology to accurately diagnose dry eye syndrome.
+Meadows Vision Center is one of few practices equipped with the latest technology to accurately diagnose dry eye syndrome.
 With the most advanced diagnostic device, OCULUS Keratograph 5M, our doctors can effectively determine the root cause and suggest the best treatment plan.
 Please watch video below for detailed information about this technology.

 how is dry eye treated ?